fardinafdideh/MEG-processing-and-dynamic-time-resolved-laminar-MEG-source-localisation-MRI-informed-/README.md

 ![](ppt/pial-layer-source-space.gif)

 # How to cite
-* F. Afdideh, et al., "Information intra-layer flow in the brain", to be published.
+* F. Afdideh, et al., "Information intra-layer flow in the brain: MEG processing and dynamic (time-resolved) laminar MEG source localisation (MRI-informed)", to be published.